MetalMagic/Shoot-Em-Up-Game/README.md

 I used the sfml library to help handle events, textures, audio, and the window.
 All of the source code is present except for config.h and the setup class.
 I kept those out because the game assets are hardcoded in there and I'd like to keep those private.

+The credits.txt file gives credit for most of the textures and the music I used.

 To download and play the game simply download the Game.zip file, extract it and run the Game.exe file.